r-pufky/docs/source/docs/apps/putty.rst

 Changing Escape Characters
 **************************
-Sometimes the terminal escape sequences that are sent are changed if you are running through multiple screen sessions into docker, etc.
+Sometimes the terminal escape sequences that are sent are changed if you are running through multiple screen sessions.

 .. code-block:: bash
   :caption: Determine the current escape sequences.